kbsali/php-redmine-api/tests/Behat/README.md

 Tests for this endpoint should not be run on newer Redmine versions.
 This can be handled on the `scenario` or `feature` layer.

-1. Tag features or scenarios e.g. with `@until60000`.
+1. Tag features e.g. with `@until70000`.

 ```
-@until60000
+@until70000
-Feature: Interacting with the a REST API endpoint removed in 6.0.0
+Feature: Interacting with a REST API endpoint removed in 7.0.0
     [...]
 ```

-or
+or tag scenarios e.g. with `@until70000`.

 ```
-    @until60000
+    @until70000
-    Scenario: Using a deprecated feature
+    Scenario: Using a feature removed in 7.0.0
         Given I have a "NativeCurlClient" client
         And I create a project with name "Test Project" and identifier "test-project"
         [...]